kevinazhu/hubot-rocketchat-boilerplate/README.md

 export ROCKETCHAT_PASSWORD=mypassword
 export ROCKETCHAT_ROOM=general
 export ROCKETCHAT_USESSL=true

+export HUBOT_RSS_INTERVAL=600
+export HUBOT_RSS_HEADER=:sushi:
+export HUBOT_RSS_LIMIT_ON_ADD=5
+export HUBOT_RSS_ADMIN_USERS="user1,user2"

+export MONGODB_URL=mongodb://localhost:27017
+export MONGODB_DBNAME=hubot-brain               # This is wherever you want to store the bot's db info export MONGODB_SAVE_INTERVAL=60
 ```

 Adjust the content to fit your server and user credentials.
-Make sure `myuser` has **BOT role** on the server, if you don't know what that means, ask your server administrator to set it up for you.
+Make sure `mybotuser` has **BOT role** on the server, if you don't know what that means, ask your server administrator to set it up for you.

 Then run the bot:

 ```
-source .env
+source .env && ./bin/hubot
-bin/hubot
 ```

 On the server, login as a regular user (not the BOT user), go to GENERAL, and try: